RTR logo French version

 Earlier machines had relied on a complex mechanical cam to control the axes; the replacement used hydraulic servos to control the tooling.
 An industrial version of a BBC model B microcomputer formed the basis of the control system, programmed in BBC BASIC.
 Conductors for a new design of generator could be produced in hours rather than days or weeks.

-20 years later the machine has been refurbished and fitted with a new control system using BBC BASIC for Windows.
+The machine has now been refurbished and fitted with a new control system using BBC BASIC for Windows.
 Calculation of the servo data that used to take typically 20 minutes on the original system is now completed in as many seconds!

 Animated film productions benefit from BBC BASIC